nice-registry/all-the-packages/README.md

 ## Why?

+This package in an attempt to make the npm registry's metadata more accessible to a broader group of developers by encapsulating the entire registry in a single node module with a simple streaming interface.

 There is a ton of useful package metadata in the npm registry, but if you're not an expert with CouchDB it can be pretty difficult to access.
 Back in early 2015, npm Inc created a